OutlawIT/API/README.md

 ------|------------
 id | The item's unique id.
 Required. deleted | `true` if the item is deleted. type | The type of item.
-One of "story", "comment", "poll", or "pollopt". by | The username of the item's author. time | Creation date of the item, in [Unix Time](http://en.wikipedia.org/wiki/Unix_time). text | The comment, Ask HN, or poll text.
+One of "job", "story", "comment", "poll", or "pollopt". by | The username of the item's author. time | Creation date of the item, in [Unix Time](http://en.wikipedia.org/wiki/Unix_time). text | The comment, Ask HN, or poll text.
 HTML.